NextStepProDev/first_aid_kit/README.md

 ## ✅ Tests

-This project includes unit and integration tests using JUnit and Spring Test.
+This project includes unit and integration tests (Testcontainers and real PostgreSQL) using JUnit and Spring Test.
 You can run tests using:

 ```bash